 Q: How do I join a race team?

 A: First, get the name of the team you want to join then go to our registration page and click the 'Sign Up’ button.
 Fill in your information and click Yes when it asks you if you wish to join a team.
 Search for your team name and click Join.

 Q: I’m having trouble raising money.
 What do I do?

 A: Speak with friends and family in person, send an email with links, and post on social media.
-For more help you can check out our fundraising packet here.
+And feel free to reach out, we're always happy to help with ideas!

 Q: I am rocking the fundraising, are there any prizes?

 A: Great job, keep it up!
 We have some sweet prizes for you!
 Raise $250 and be invited to the exclusive check presentation at Fred Hutch and hear, in an intimate setting, what Dr. Green has been using our funds for and get exclusive Defeat Myeloma swag.
 Raise $500 and get one of a kind fundraiser swag, plus all the items above.
 Raise $1000 and get the opportunity to help name the 2023 Defeat Myeloma Grant, plus all the items above.
 Raise $2500 and you will receive an opportunity to attend the Check Presentation Ceremony with Fred Hutch researchers, tour the myeloma lab and kill some myeloma cells!
 Plus all the items above!

 *Exact details regarding events will be communicated to prize winners in late Fall 2023

 Q: Is there a minimum fundraising commitment to participate in Defeat Multiple Myeloma?

 A: No, however we encourage you to tap into your network and fundraise to accelerate multiple myeloma research at Fred Hutchinson Cancer Research Center.
 You can enter any fundraising goal you wish.